 Inside, it was even worse.
 A few dozen people were wandering around the not-that-major-garden and ruining every effort for a peaceful experience.
 The Berber museum hosted inside, while pleasant, is only three rooms big and can be explored in 15 minutes.

-The Yves Saint Loran Museum that is located next to Jardine Majorelle, is part of the combined ticket of the gardens so I’ll include my impressions of it, here.
+The Yves Saint Laurent Museum that is located next to Jardin Majorelle, is part of the combined ticket of the gardens so I’ll include my impressions of it, here.

 I understand it’s a specific museum that many girls and fashion enthusiasts would fall in love with, but for me, it was an overpriced room full of famous dresses.